-Dia de los Muertos
+Día de los Muertos

-Día de los Muertos, or Day of the Dead celebrations began in Central America, and have roots in indigenous and Catholic traditions.
-Sweet sugar skulls, bright colors, and bitter-smelling czempazuchitl (calendula) flowers evoke vibrant, ephemeral life and bitter, inevitable death–embracing both.
+Día de los Muertos, or Day of the Dead, is a vibrant community celebration honoring both los muertos and the beauty of life.
+Day of the Dead celebrations began in Central America, and have roots in indigenous and Catholic traditions.
+Sweet sugar skulls, bright colors, and bitter-smelling czempazuchitl (calendula, or marigold) flowers evoke vibrant, ephemeral life and bitter, inevitable death–embracing both.

 Each year Tieton Arts & Humanities creates one huge community altar for everyone to add to.
 Visitors can bring photos of loved ones, write messages, help paint, and bring candies or breads.
 This provides a special opportunity to remember the special people in our lives that are no longer with us.

 This celebration features arts and crafts activities, sand painting by Seattle-based Oaxacan artist Fulgencio Lazo, face painting, sugar skull decorating and more!
 The celebration in 2017 even featured a parade around Tieton Square.
 For more information, including the dates for this year's celebration, go here.